mattfreeman-london/CV/README.md

 Add a few hobbies, the most interesting ones not the generic ones.

 5 year plan - working for a games company (indy? big league?)
+Mention ed fringe run, talk about being supportive and listening

 ## Matt Freeman